tech10/go-ipify/README.md

 The standard contribution workflow should look something like this:

 - Fork this project on Github.
-- Make some changes in the master branch (*this project is simple, so no need to complicate things*).
+- Make some changes in a feature branch.
 - Send a pull request when ready.

 Also, if you're making changes, please write tests for your changes -- this